virtual360-io/proxy-chain-rb/README.md

 It enables you to tunnel proxies that require authentication via non-authenticated proxies bound to localhost (making it possible to use authenticated proxies in e.g. Chrome and Firefox via Selenium).

+This gem was created for scenarios where [proxifier](https://github.com/samuelkadolph/ruby-proxifier) wouldn't work.
+NordVPN proxies for example work with ProxyChainRb but somehow can't be used together with proxifier.

 ## Installation

 Add this line to your application's Gemfile: